 Spider mites are another common pest for cannabis plants, and these can be a headache to get rid of.
 Spider mites ruin your plant by going in to consume the chlorophyll, which is a necessary component for the process of photosynthesis.
 It is hard to notice them straight away because the marks they leave on your plant are extremely tiny.
 Small spots will appear that are only slightly bigger than the tip of a pencil.

 If you conduct leaf inspections often, you can notice them before they become a problem.
 You might even begin to notice the fine silk on your leaf material.
 When there becomes too much, your plant begins to look sickly, dirty, and it might even just die.
 Preventative measures are the best, as always with weed, and using an organic mulch is the best place to begin.
 This means you’ve probably already added to your soil little bugs that like to deal with the spider mite problem for you.

 If you haven’t been able to prevent it, you can use high-pressure water to clean your plants.
 The high-pressure water will wash off most of the bugs living on the plants.
 Another option is to use a vacuum cleaner to simply suck off all the bugs and eggs that might be living on your plant.
 If you put what is left inside the vacuum bag into a plastic bag and into the freezer, the mites will die because they cannot live in cold temperatures.

-There are other environmental stresses that can cause problems in your marijuana plant, such as too much or too little water, or humidity that is not ideal for marijuana.
-Temperature and light also play enormous roles in growing a healthy marijuana plant.
-Of course, all of these things will vary depending on the strain of marijuana you are growing and the way in which you have decided to grow (indoor or outdoor).
-However, keeping the environment ideal is one great way to prevent any health problems from occurring to your marijuana plant.
+There are other environmental stresses that can cause problems in your cannabis plant, such as too much or too little water, or humidity that is not ideal for weed.
+Temperature and light also play enormous roles in growing a healthy cannabis plant.
+Of course, all of these things will vary depending on the strain of cannabis you are growing and the way in which you have decided to grow (indoor or outdoor).
+However, keeping the environment ideal is one great way to prevent any health problems from occurring to your cannabis plant.